 - 1. Land to the east of Lutterworth, as identified on the Policies Map, is allocated as a Strategic Development Area (SDA). - 2.
-This new community should be developed comprehensively in accordance with a masterplan, including delivery and phasing arrangements and informed by key design principles, an independent design review and community consultation.
+This new community neighbourhood will be developed comprehensively in accordance with a masterplan, including delivery and phasing arrangements, to be prepared in accordance with masterplanning requirements set out in Appendix L and informed by key design principles, an independent design review and community consultation.
 This masterplan will be incorporated into a Supplementary Planning Document and/or an outline planning application and supporting section 106 agreement. - 3.
-The masterplan should create a sustainable, high quality and largely self-sufficient settlement and an attractive environment for living, working and recreation.
-It should provide for:
+The masterplan will guide the creation ereateof a sustainable, high quality and largely self sufficient settlementsustainable urban extension to Lutterworth and an attractive environment for living, working and recreation.
+It will address and overcome the issue of community severance resulting from the presence of the M1, to create a sustainable urban extension which is permeable and well-connected to Lutterworth via legible walking and cycling routes with good natural surveillance.
+It will provide for: